Volunteer in Nepal

 Childcare - Pokhara

 Placements on our Childcare project in Pokhara are located in and around the small tourist city of Pokhara.
 As Pokhara is a very popular tourist destination the placements here have greatly benefited from our past volunteers, resulting in the majority of these placements being well-funded and well organised.
 Volunteers should expect to be focusing on sustaining these rejuvenated placements, rather than implementing and funding new initiatives.
 The Childcare project in Pokhara offers volunteers a platform to contribute their enthusiasm and creativity in order to brighten up the days of the children and advance their English language skills by engaging them in fun and educational activities.
 While these placements are reasonably well-funded, they often lack the structure that volunteers may be used to at home and volunteers are encouraged to arrive with their own initiatives and ideas of activities to arrange for the children.
 We encourage volunteers to not be afraid to get involved in the day-to-day running of these placements.
-The role of the volunteer is to act as an older sibling to the children and the specific tasks of each volunteer varies depending on the center in which the volunteer is placed and the assistance required at the time of placement.
+The role of the volunteer is to act as an older sibling to the children and the specific tasks of each volunteer varies depending on the centre in which the volunteer is placed and the assistance required at the time of placement.
 Examples of typical volunteer work can include teaching, assisting with tuition of general life skills and health education, organising games and activities, and drawing and painting with the children.
-The Childcare project in Pokhara is perfect for first time volunteers or for those who have not worked within a Childcare center before.
+The Childcare project in Pokhara is perfect for first time volunteers or for those who have not worked within a Childcare centre before.

 Construction and Renovation

 The communities of Nepal suffered a huge set-back in early 2015 when they were struck by a series of devastating earthquakes.
 Nepal has been in a good space to receive volunteers and tourists for some time now, however rebuilding has been slow and there is still a need for assistance in this area - especially within the education and healthcare sectors.
 Work is hands-on and changes depending on the specific project at the time.
 Volunteers on this project can expect to work 5 - 6 hours per day.
 Tasks can include, but are not limited to, building, renovating, painting, restoration, carpentry and landscaping.
 Volunteers will be working within schools, community learning centres, childcare centres and other educational facilities in the areas in and around Chitlang, Pokhara and Chitwan.
 This project is suitable for all volunteers who are interested in physical work and who are not afraid to get stuck in and get their hands dirty.
 Volunteers do not need prior construction or renovation experience to participate on this project, as they work alongside qualified local staff to complete the work.
 We recommend that volunteers on this project bring work boots and gloves; however, these can be purchased in Nepal if necessary.
-There is an extra cost of US$50 per week for supervision, materials and the logistics involved in this project.
+There is an extra cost of US$50 (approximately £35) per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 The program orientation begins on the first and third Monday of each month, and volunteers need to arrive in Kathmandu on the Sunday before orientation.